van-kus/test_repo_swc-workshop/README.md

 we try to to an intended error by parallely changing sth in web interface and locally

 # exp lines
-- we are intending to solve an error
+- we are intending to solve an error web prompt